thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 And also, I had to submit something to PIPELINE Conference.
 But I could not propose *Facts and Fallacies of Continuous Delivery*.
 Too long.
 Too much linked with failure.
 But it had interesting content.
-From that presentation I distilled [*Continuous Delivery is more than just Tooling, It's a Mindset*]({% link _talks/continuous-delivery-is-more-than-just-tooling-its-a-mindset.md %}).
+So, I distilled [*Continuous Delivery is more than just Tooling, It's a Mindset*]({% link _talks/continuous-delivery-is-more-than-just-tooling-its-a-mindset.md %}).

 ---

 **Side note on writing a proposal:**

-When you have never written a proposal before, it is a daunting task.
+When you have never written a proposal before, it can be a daunting task.
 At least it was for me.
 Luckily, there is this lovely community of speakers online willing to help you with that.

 Have a look at [HelpMeAbstract](https://helpmeabstract.com/).